crown0128/passport-openidconnect/README.md

 }
 ```

+### Verify Function

-The strategy constructor also takes a `verify` function as an argument, with the following [overloads](./lib/index.d.ts#L244).
+The strategy constructor also takes a `verify` function as an argument, which is responsible for processing the authenticated user info that the OP returns.

-The `issuer` parameter is set to an identifier for the OP and `profile` contains the user's [profile information](https://www.passportjs.org/reference/normalized-profile/) stored in their account at the OP.
+The function accepts `issuer`, `profile` and `done` callback as arguments. `issuer` is set to an identifier for the OP and `profile` contains the user's [profile information](https://www.passportjs.org/reference/normalized-profile/) stored in their account at the OP.

+The `done` [callback](./lib/strategy.js#L20) is invoked to end processing for the middleware and return either an error a user object that is local to the application together with any additional auth info.

 > Depending on `skipUserProfile` and arity of `verify` function, the returning `profile` may contain:
 >
 > - data parse from id_token claim
 > - merge data from both id_token claim & userInfo endpoint
 >
 > Instead of a single `profile` instance, you can get the strategy to return profile from id_token and userInfo endpoint separately.
-They will return as `idProfile` and `userInfoProfile`.
+They will return as `idProfile` and `uiProfile`.

-The function is responsible for processing the authenticated user info that the OP returns, and invoking the `done` callback.
+>
+> Check out the [overloads](./lib/strategy.js#L43) available for the function in the code for more info.

 Typically, when the account is logging in for the first time, a new user record is created in the application.
 On subsequent logins, the existing user record will be found via its relation to the OP account.